 The HACP has established the following baselines and benchmarks for this activity.
 The FY 2019 MTW Annual Plan was approved in June 2019 and the HACP initiated implementation of this activity.
-Therefore, Year 1 is inclusive of the remainder of FY 2019 and FY 2020.
+However, with the COVID-19 pandemic and the challenges facing the HACP as pertains to complete and timely implementation of the initiative, Year 1 is going to be inclusive of the remainder of FY 2020 and FY 2021.